 If you notice tightness start to come back, stay ahead of it with self-massage and trigger point release.

 Another important aspect of taking care of your neck is improving your posture and making your desk more ergonomic.
-If you have thoracic kyphosis or hyperlordosis, you might consider using a back brace that helps correct the misalignment, since it may help you better correct forward head posture.

 Before you seek medication for neck pain, make sure you’re also addressing the root cause of the issue by fixing your neck posture and alleviating muscle tension.